 There isn’t much to be cheerful about in this world of plague anxiety.
-Yet one comfort is that, with all this time on our very clean hands, we may have more opportunities to read.
+Yet one comfort is that, locked down as we all are, we may have more opportunities to read.

 That’s where The Spectator can help.
 We’ve got a flash sale on, and there are many reasons you’ll want to take it up:

-- As part of our flash sale, for just $79 you’ll get a year’s subscription, a Spectator Parker pen and a $20 Amazon voucher.
+- Or, as part of our flash sale, for $79 you’ll get a year’s subscription, a Spectator Parker pen and a $20 Amazon voucher

 The Spectator looks at life in a different way.
 Now is the time to join us.
 Please do so.
 I hope you and your families are safe and well.